awsdocs/amazon-connect-admin-guide/doc_source/customer-profiles-terminology.md

 **Profile object**  <a name="ProfileObject"></a>
 A *profile object* is a single unit of information known about a profile\.
 For example, the information about a phone call, a ticket, a case, or even a click\-stream record from a web site\.
 A single profile object can be up to 250 KB and can be any structured JSON document\.
 + Every profile object has a type\.
-For example, the profile object can be Amazon Connect Contact Trace Record \(CTR\), ServiceNow Users, or Marketo Leads\.
+For example, the profile object can be an Amazon Connect contact record, ServiceNow Users, or Marketo Leads\.
 + The type refers to the object type mapping\.
 + The object type mapping defines how that specific object should be ingested into Customer Profiles\.